ansgarw/privacy/README.md

 This repo contains the data used for "The Market for Data Privacy" by Tarun Ramadorai, Antoine Uettwiller and Ansgar Walther.
-The data consists of privacy policies, attributes of those policies and measures of third-party sharing behavior for the sample of firms from Compustat US used in the paper.
+The data consists of privacy policies, attributes of those policies, and measures of third-party sharing behavior for the sample of firms from Compustat US used in the paper.

-It also contains code which
+The repo further contains Python code which can be used to scrape and clean similar data for use in research on other firms and institutions.

+If you use either the code or the data, please cite our paper:

+@article{ramadorai2019market,
+  title={The Market for Data Privacy}, author={Ramadorai, Tarun and Walther, Ansgar and Uettwiller, Antoine}, year={2019}, publisher={CEPR Discussion Paper No. DP13588}
+}

 # Published Data